kanky0/Year1-Sem1-Individual-Assignment/README.md

 - Improve UI with a graphical interface.

 ## Author
-Developed by Louis Chua Khai Yi, Toh Bin Bin, Tan Jing Hong, and Lieng Yu Hao
+Developed by Louis Chua Khai Yi